Berg0162/Simcline-V2/docs/Setup_Legacy_Wahoo_KICKR.md

 # Legacy Wahoo KICKR
 Today <b>Bluetooth Smart FTMS</b> is the absolute industry standard for indoor trainers and Simcline-V2 is primarily targeted at <b>FTMS</b>!
 However Simcline-V2 has builtin support for <b>Legacy Wahoo KICKR</b> trainers to meet the needs of early adapters of SIMCLINE! <br>
 Pre-2020 Wahoo trainers use Cycling Power Service as a trainer control.
 Wahoo has added a custom characteristic: `A026E005-0A7D-4AB3-97FA-F1500F9FEB8B` to CPS to handle the Control Point characteristic.
-This functionality is builtin with Simcline-V2, you only have to activate it when using legacy KICKR trainer!
+This functionality is builtin with Simcline-V2, you only have to activate it when using a legacy KICKR trainer!
 Notice that FTMS and Wahoo CPS mutually exclude each other within Simcline-V2!<br>

 # configNimBLE.h
 Make configNimBLE.h settings to comply with your <b>Legacy Wahoo KICKR</b> trainer.